tinaponting/protect-wordpress/README.md

 ***UPDATED FILES AND FOLDERS: *******

+* Updated: 250610  perishablepress.com8g-firewall with Latest Aibots - not wanted:)
 * Updates: 250607 - AI Alternative to use - If stubborn:)
 * Updated: 250606  perishablepress.com8g-firewall with MORE AI -no wanted:)
 * Updated: 250605 htaccess1 - More Speed and security)